onnovalkering/brane/docs/quickstart/2-decode-from-base64.md

 # 2. Decode from Base64
 <span class="label label-red">SYSTEM</span>

 In the previous step our hypothetical application developer created a function that retreives a README.md file.
 However, the output appeared to be Base64-encoded.
-In this step the system engineer will develop, and add to Brane, Base64 encoding and decoding functions for him/her.
+In this step the system engineer will develop, and add to Brane, the missing Base64 encoding and decoding functions.

-A typical implementation in Python can be as follows:
+A typical implementation in Python is:

 ```python
 #!/usr/bin/env python3